Shantanugupta1118/Zoom-GMeet-Automation-Joiner/README.md

 # Zoom-GMeet-Automation-Joiner

+`"I don't think necessity is the mother of invention.
+The invention, in my opinion, arises directly from idleness, possibly also from laziness - to save oneself trouble.", said #Agatha_Christie`

 An Automation script to automatically join a scheduled zoom meeting at a specific time without manual labour.
 This one's for all the lazy people like me who don't like waking up too early for zoom classes by the college.